merdok/homebridge-webos-tv/README.md

 - `mediaControl` [optional]
 Wheter the media control service is enabled.
 Buttons: play, pause, stop, rewind, fast forward. **Default: false**
 - `appSwitch` [optional]
 Wheter the app switch service is enabled.
-This allows to switch live tv with apps of your choice.
+This allows to create switches for the apps of your choice.
 To get the app ID simply open an app on your TV and check the homebridge console.
 The app ID of the opened app will be printed. **Default: "" (disabled)**
   - Set an array of app IDs as the value
   - External sources are also apps and can be used as app switches, available sources:
     - *com.webos.app.livetv*